Dayvid-William/Dayvid-William/README.md

 ### Hi there i'm Dayvid William  👋

-- 💻Currently I only work on personal projects, using javascript and phyton
+- 💻Currently I only work on personal projects, using javascript, phyton and java
 - 📖I seek to learn and improve myself in programming mainly phyton and javascript, using java script for frontend focused on the web and phyton for backend focused on machine lerning and data science among other frameworks, HTML and CSS
 - 🔉I like to exchange experiences and communicate
 - 💾I use to improve my English and other softskills